Random-projection ensemble classification

-where $\hat{\pi}_r^{A}$, $\hat{\Sigma}_r^A$ and $\hat{\mu}_r^A$ were defined in Section~\ref{sec--LDA}, and where
+where $\hat{\pi}_r$ and $\hat{\mu}_r^A$ were defined in Section~\ref{sec--LDA}, and where

-for $r=1,2$.
-Unfortunately, analogous theory to that presented in Section~\ref{sec--LDA} does not appear to exist for the QDA classifier (unlike for LDA, the risk does not have a closed form).
+for $r=0,1$.
+Unfortunately, analogous theory to that presented in Section~\ref{sec--LDA} does not appear to exist for the QDA classifier; unlike for LDA, the risk does not have a closed form (note that $\Sigma_1-\Sigma_0$ is non-definite in general).
 Nevertheless, we found in our simulations presented in Section~\ref{sec--empirical} that the QDA random projection ensemble classifier can perform very well in practice.
 In this case, we estimate the test errors using the leave-one-out method given by

-where $\hat{C}_{n,i}^A$ denotes the classifier $\hat{C}^A_n$, trained without the $i$th pair, i.e. based on $\mathcal{T}_n^A \setminus \{X_i^A, Y_i^A\}$.
-For a method like QDA that involves estimating more parameters than LDA, we found that the leave-one-out estimator was less susceptible to overfitting than the resubstitution estimator.
+where ${C}_{n,i}^A$ denotes the classifier ${C}^A_n$, trained without the $i$th pair, i.e.\ based on $\mathcal{T}_n^A \setminus \{Z_i^A, Y_i^A\}$.
+For a method like QDA that involves estimating more parameters than LDA, we found that the leave-one-out estimator was less susceptible to overfitting than the training error estimator.